-People analytics tools track, analyse and visualise employee data through a user-friendly interface.
+People analytics tools track, analyze and visualise employee data through a user-friendly interface.

-The best tools provide you with an HR dashboard that is both insightful and predictive.
+The best people analytics solutions provide you with an HR dashboard that is both insightful and predictive.
 Whilst the insights provided by descriptive analytics unlock the current business landscape, predictive platforms help you to predict future trends.

 Tools with prescriptive analytics capabilities go a step further, using the insights of both descriptive and predictive analytics to recommend options or courses of action.

-There are a wide range of tools on offer, so research is recommended to find the tool that best suits your needs.
-They vary in terms of service offering, interface, data visualisation and pricing.
+There is a wide range of tools on offer, so research is recommended to find the tool that best suits your needs.
+They vary in terms of service offering, interface, data visualization and pricing.

-When selecting a platform (or indeed packages or plans within a platform), consider its data capabilities, visualisation style and reporting, its modelling abilities, tracking capabilities and methods, and the data security provided.
+When selecting a platform (or indeed packages or plans within a platform), consider its data capabilities, deep insights, visualization style and reporting, its modeling abilities, tracking capabilities and methods, and the data security provided.

 What Are Some of the Platforms Available?